 What do you do if you fail to follow your morning routine, and how does this influence the rest of your day?

 I feel ‘off’ if I miss any aspect of my morning routine.
-A few days ago I didn’t splash water on my face and I went through the morning feeling out of sync.
+There have been days when I skipped splashing water on my face and I wound up going through the morning feeling out of sync.
 It usually happens when I’m sick, and so I’ll notice a slowdown in progress anyway.
 So I guess if I miss it when I’m not sick the same results would occur, only probably not as drastic.